elgopher/piweb/README.md

 ## 🚧 Status

-This is an experimental project.
-Some features are ready, some are not.
-Some features are buggy and generally not all possible platforms are supported:
+The project is ready to use.
+Most features are ready.
+Some platforms are not supported yet though:

 * [x] graphics rendering using Canvas2D
 * [x] keyboard support